-- Control or Stop Your Period: Hormonal birth control delivers a steady dose of synthetic hormones to your body, regulating your menstrual cycle.
+1. Control or Stop Your Period: Hormonal birth control delivers a steady dose of synthetic hormones to your body, regulating your menstrual cycle.
 Besides making your period more punctual, hormonal birth control also functions to make your period lighter and less painful.
-A lot of women use the pill, patch, and ring to gain control over their period schedule and period pain.
-Hormonal birth control works to counteract abnormal periods, even in people suffering from amenorrhea (lack of periods), menorrhagia (intense periods), and PMS (premenstrual syndrome).
-If you want, you can even use your birth control to skip your period entirely.
-Just start a new pack of hormone pills during the week you’d usually take your placebo pills (but be sure to talk to your doctor first so you can get a prescription for the correct amount of pills since you’ll use them up faster).
+A lot of women use the pill, patch, and ring to gain control over their period schedule and manage premenstrual symptoms.
+Hormonal birth control works to counteract abnormal periods, even in people suffering from amenorrhea (lack of periods), menorrhagia (heavy period bleeding), and PMS (premenstrual syndrome).
+If you want, it is completely medically safe to use your birth control to skip your period entirely.
+Just start a new pack of hormone pills during the week you’d usually take your placebo pills (but be sure to talk to your doctor first so you can get a prescription for the correct amount of pills, since you’ll use them up faster).
 If you’re using the patch or ring, just keep it in during the week you’d normally remove it for your period.
-Even the Depo-Provera shot and IUDs are known to lighten (and sometimes strip away) periods.
+Even the Depo-Provera shot and IUDs are known to lighten (and sometimes eliminate) periods.
 With birth control, periods are optional.

-- Help Reduce Acne: Acne, especially in women, is subject to the body’s natural hormonal shifts.
-Throughout the hormonal cycle, the body creates shifting amounts of estrogen and androgen.
+2. Help Reduce Acne: Acne, especially in women, is subject to the body’s natural hormonal shifts.
+Throughout the hormonal cycle, the body creates shifting amounts of estrogen and androgens (testosterone being the most well-known androgen hormone).
 Acne (especially on the chin and neck) occurs when these hormones are out of balance, particularly when androgen levels are higher than estrogen levels.
-Because hormonal birth control supplies a daily dose of estrogen (or progestin), it regulates the hormonal cycle, preventing the unevenness of the body’s natural hormonal shifts (that result in pimples).
+Because hormonal birth control supplies a daily dose of estrogen (or progesterone), it regulates the hormonal cycle, preventing the unevenness of the body’s natural hormonal shifts (that result in pimples).
 For this reason, many people go on the pill, patch, and ring to treat their acne.

-- Treat PCOS (Polycystic Ovary Syndrome) or POI (Primary Ovarian Insufficiency): Polycystic Ovary Syndrome (PCOS) and Primary Ovarian Insufficiency (POI) are both conditions that result from hormonal abnormalities.
+4. Treat PCOS (Polycystic Ovary Syndrome) or POI (Primary Ovarian Insufficiency): Polycystic Ovary Syndrome (PCOS) and Primary Ovarian Insufficiency (POI) are both conditions that result from hormonal abnormalities.
 PCOS is a hormonal imbalance that can cause acne, hair growth, and irregular periods.
-POI occurs when the ovaries cannot produce enough estrogen (often due to radiation or Turner Syndrome).
+POI occurs when the ovaries cannot produce enough estrogen (often due to childhood chemotherapy or radiation, or genetic causes like Turner Syndrome).
 Both conditions and their resulting period abnormalities can be helped by hormonal birth control.
-Hormonal contraceptives counteract any hormone imbalance by providing a steady dose of estrogen and/or progestin.
+Hormonal contraceptives counteract any hormone imbalance by providing a steady dose of estrogen and/or progesterone.

 If you’re interested in trying out birth control, great news—you can now skip the hassle of the doctor’s office visit.
 With Simple Health, you can get your prescription online and your refills delivered to your door, for free, right when you need them.
 Check out our easy, doctor-designed consultation here.